Documentation Index

 |---|

-[NAME] | current project | Service instance name (mutually exclusive with --scope) |
+[NAME] | project scope service name | Service instance name (mutually exclusive with --scope and --config) |

 --scope | project | Scope used to derive service name |